arex123/react1/readme.md

 Q: dist : it conatains minified version of code(project)

 Q: what is transitive dependency?
 A: dep. which depends upon inner more dependency

+* parcel does not remove console log, we need another plugin to remove it (babel plugin tranform runtime console)

+* JSX: html like code inside javscript

+JSX = React.createElement = object = html(rendered in DOM)

+* babel: it transforms latest version of js code so that they can run in older versions of browsers also. and also babel transforms JSX code to react.createElement like code .

+babel comes along with parcel